kdrag0n/safetynet-fix/README.md

 MagiskHide is required if the device is rooted.

-Only Android 10 and 11 are supported.
+Android 8.0, 8.1, 9, 10, and 11 are supported.
 Heavy OEM skins are not officially supported, but it may work on them depending on your luck and the particular ROM in question.

 ## How does it work?